luka1983/simple_packager/README.md

 ===============

 Utillity for creation of simple linux installation files.
-Each installation file is assebled of one of more package units.
+Each installation file is assembled of one of more package units.

 Purpose
 -------